bluegreen-labs/ecmwfr/README.md

 # call:
 file <- wf_request(user     = "1234",   # user ID (for authentification)
                    request  = request,  # the request
-                   service  = "cds",    # which climate service to use transfer = TRUE,     # download the file path     = ".")      # store data in current working directory
+                   transfer = TRUE,     # download the file path     = ".")      # store data in current working directory